Our "Down Your Street" project

 Abbey Street again in 1951.
 Palladino's yard on the right.
 The Palladino family came from Florence in Italy in the 19th century and in the best Italian tradition sold ice and ice cream.
 The family are still in Nuneaton to this day but no longer are in the ice cream business of course.
 The shop to the left of the house is Newcombe Bros. well known removal contractors whose pantecnicans could be hired for moving home.
 All these buildings were slums but they look very attractive to local historians today, but you try living in them!
 (Reg.
 Bull)

-Dr. Frederick Guy Beauchamp's House, Abbey Street before demolition in the 1950's.
-Dr. Beauchamp (1902- )was a radiologist at Manor Hospital Nuneaton and married Miss June Duprez (1918-1984) who went on to become one of the leading Hollywood actresses of the 1940's.
+THe house occupied by Dr. Frederick Guy Beauchamp's House, 75 Abbey Street before demolition in the 1950's.
+Dr. Beauchamp (1902-1981 ) was a radiologist at Manor Hospital Nuneaton and married Miss June Duprez (1918-1984) on 26th September 1935 who went on to become one of the leading Hollywood actresses of the 1940's.
 She left Nuneaton in the late 1930's, leaving her husband in Nuneaton and sought fame in Hollywood.
-The couple were divorced in 1942.
-This house was swept away like so many buildings in Abbey Street it had great character and would have added to the streetscape had it been saved.
+The couple were divorced in 1944.
+This historic house was pulled away like so many buildings in Abbey Street it had great character and would have added to the streetscape had it been saved.
 But that sort of thinking was non-existent in the town in those days.
-It was old, a slum lets get rid of it.
+(Nuneaton Newspaper Archives)

 Upper Abbey Street and Abbey Green commences at Meadow Street and returns to Priory Street on the opposite side.